If you know someone who doesn’t know how to clear samples, please share this post with them.

 Negotiating should be taken seriously.
 It’s not as simple as finding a price point, agreeing, paying, and then moving on.
 When negotiating sample clearances, you’re making life decisions.

 - Who owns the copyright of the new song?

 - How will the royalties be split (if any)?

 - Who will own the copyright if you die?

 A quick note about the extent of usage.
 Think hard about how you want to use this license because it will have an impact on your potential revenue.

 Let’s say you get clearance for live performance and someone hears it and wants to use it in a video game.
 If your terms don’t cover this, then you’ll have to go back and re-negotiate.
 You should cover all bases in the initial negotiation.

 Need Help Clearing Samples?

-For some, clearing samples is too much work.
+For most music creators, clearing samples is a lot of work.
 They don’t like doing the groundwork.
 Luckily there are companies that will assist with the process for a fee.